• LAUNCH YOUR DREAM

 2. No one is perfect, and there is no such thing as “one” perfect destiny or path.

 I don’t believe that life works that way.
-We learn and grow from our mistakes, and making mistakes is just part of the path.
+You learn and grow from your mistakes, and making mistakes is just part of the path.

-3. Sometimes we just need a wake-up call!
+3. Sometimes you just need a wake-up call.

-A feeling of regret can linger and cause us suffering, or we can use it to examine what we want to create next in our lives.
-If I still feel called to public service, I can figure out a way to make this happen in my life, or find other ways to channel that energy.
+A feeling of regret can linger and cause you to suffer, or you can use it to examine what you want to create next in your life.
+If you feel called to do something else, you can figure out a way to make it happen or find other ways to channel that energy.

 4. The universe is unfolding as it should.

-I do believe that we are somehow always where we need to be to evolve, learn and live our highest purpose.
-I believe that grace is infinite and we can’t ever truly “fall off the path.”
-There are always new opportunities to create, grow and love, from where we are.
+You are somehow always where you need to be to evolve, learn, and live your highest purpose.
+Grace is infinite, and you can’t ever truly “fall off the path.”
+There are always new opportunities to create, grow, and love from where you are.

-Of course, I also am reminded that life is NOW, life is short, and that when we feel a powerful calling in a certain direction, sometimes it may be worth it to throw caution to the wind and just go for it and do the impossible, no matter what anyone else says.
+Life is now, and life is short.
+When you feel a powerful calling in a certain direction, sometimes it may be worth it to throw caution to the wind and just go for it and do the impossible, no matter what anyone else says.

 Related Stories: